Check out six of the key Tour of Flanders climbs on Strava - Cycling Weekly

 Length: 400m

-Riders ascend the Paterberg twice on the 260.8km route: once with 51km to go and again as the last climb of the day, 13km before the finish.
+Riders ascend the Paterberg twice on the 267km route: once with 53km to go and again as the last climb of the day, 14km before the finish.

 With 11 climbs already in the legs when the riders first go up it the 20 per cent gradient is tough, but in the heat of the final kilometres it becomes even harder.